NUSTEM-UK/Digital-Making/docs/deckset/presentation.md

 ![right, 150%](images/PID_error.png)

-If you see an error like this, the menus won't work.
+If you see an error like this, the shutdown menu won't work.
 You'll need:

 `sudo shutdown -h now`